-unreimbursed medical expenses for you, a dependent, a properly designated primary beneficiary of your account under the Plan or a non-custodial child;
+- unreimbursed medical expenses for you, your dependents or a non-custodial child; - purchase of your principal residence, excluding mortgage payments.
+Funds cannot be withdrawn to purchase a vacation home; - post-secondary education (e.g., college), tuition and related educational fees and room and board expenses for the next 12 months for you, your spouse, your children or your dependents;

-- purchase of your principal residence, excluding mortgage payments.
-Funds cannot be withdrawn to purchase a vacation home; - post-secondary education (e.g., college), tuition and related educational fees and room and board expenses for the next 12 months for you, your spouse, your child, a properly designated primary beneficiary of your account under the Plan or your dependent; - amounts necessary to prevent foreclosure or eviction from your principal residence (e.g., unpaid rent or mortgage payments); - unreimbursed burial or funeral expenses for your deceased parent, spouse, child, a properly designated primary beneficiary of your account under the Plan or dependent; - unreimbursed expenses for the repair of damage to your principal residence that qualifies for the casualty loss deduction under Code Section 165 (without regard to whether the loss exceeds 10% of adjusted gross income); or - amounts for other expenses which the IRS may later define as a hardship withdrawal.
+- amounts necessary to prevent foreclosure or eviction from your principal residence (e.g., unpaid rent or mortgage payments); - unreimbursed burial or funeral expenses for your deceased parent, spouse, children or dependents; - unreimbursed expenses for the repair of damage to your principal residence that qualifies for the casualty loss deduction under Code Section 165 (without regard to whether the loss exceeds 10% of adjusted gross income); or - amounts for other expenses which the IRS may later define as a hardship withdrawal.

 The amount of the hardship withdrawal cannot exceed the exact amount needed to cover your financial need, plus any income taxes or penalties reasonably anticipated to result from the hardship withdrawal.
-In addition, in order to receive approval for a hardship withdrawal, it must be determined by Diversified that your need for the withdrawal cannot reasonably be relieved by:
+In addition, in order to receive approval for a hardship withdrawal, it must be determined by Transamerica that your need for the withdrawal cannot reasonably be relieved by:

-- stopping of salary deferral contributions under the Plan; or - other distributions from plans maintained by the Employer or any other employer.
+- stopping of salary deferral contributions under any Plan; or - other distributions from plans maintained by the Employer or any other employer.

-Diversified will determine whether you qualify for a hardship withdrawal using uniform and nondiscriminatory standards.
-If Diversified determines that you qualify for a hardship withdrawal, you may withdraw the following contributions and earnings:
+Transamerica will determine whether you qualify for a hardship withdrawal using uniform and nondiscriminatory standards.
+If Transamerica determines that you qualify for a hardship withdrawal, you may withdraw the following contributions and earnings (if applicable):

-- salary deferral contributions;
+- rollover contributions

-- Roth deferral contributions: and
+- salary deferral contributions

-- rollover contributions.
+- Roth deferral contributions